HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 This API returns an approximate amount of device memory, useful to judge what the client might be capable of handling and adapt accordingly.

-10.9% of mobile page loads utilised this API, slightly higher than 10.2% for desktop loads.
+10.9% of mobile page loads utilized this API, slightly higher than 10.2% for desktop loads.

 Much like Client Hints, these APIs are still experimental, and also do not have universal support across browsers (source: <a hreflang="en" href="https://caniuse.com/netinfo">Network Information API</a> & <a hreflang="en" href="https://caniuse.com/mdn-api_navigator_devicememory">`Navigator.deviceMemory`</a> but have much wider adoption.